Atharv-Gokhale/solarplus-csv-fixer/README.md

 # Consumption CSV file fixer for SolarPlus (solarplus-csv-fixer)
-A set of Python scripts to convert and format CSV consumption data to meet the specific requirements of SolarPlus, including handling different time intervals and data structures.

 ## Description
 This repository contains 3 Python scripts that you can use for converting your CSV consumption files to the specific data formats that SolarPlus accepts.